JKrysztofiak/messenger-stats/README.md

 **How to run:**

-Download your messenger history from Facebook and put all the JSON files of one coversation in new folder called "user"
+Download your messenger history from Facebook and put all the JSON files of one coversation in new folder called "user" in a direcotry with .py file

 (like user/message_1.json)